We are a family business. We always stay true to our roots in traditional craftsmanship – and at the

 we use an increasing volume of organic cotton.
 Since summer 2020, our Oxford Shirts for men and women as well as a lot of our jeans and essentials have been made of 100 per cent organic cotton.
 In summer 2021 we introduced organic linen – and organic cashmere is coming soon!

 we care about animals – and have stopped using fur in 2014.
 We joined the Fur Free Retailer network by the animal organisation Four Paws in 2021 to make our promise more official.
+We also signed Four Paws’ Brand Letter of Intent to officially call for a mulesing-free wool industry – and it is our goal to guarantee that our wool or wool mix yarns and fabrics are mulesing-free.
 We started using vegan logo patches for our A BETTER BLUE jeans in 2020.
 The patches are made of Jacron instead of leather.
 We also introduced the Approved Vegan seal by the animal rights organisation PETA to denote our products without any animal-origin constituents in our online shop.
 We do not use angora or down at all.

 Packaging & shipping: